cmark0v/linux_hax/linuxhax.rst

  Int the past many of these were separate partitions, hence some of the seemingly redundant things.
 Now this is not as important with solid state drives and (i supposed) more modern file systems

 - ``/tmp`` - temp folder, anyone can write in it. it is there on every system and great place to copy things to if you are not sure where to do it
-- ``/etc`` - pronounced et-SEE. all the configuration files and global settings are in here by default. in the past administration could be done exclusively by modificaion of files here, more or less. programs like passwd are tools to automatically edit files here
+- ``/etc`` - pronounced et-SEE. all the configuration files and global settings are in here by default. in the past administration could be done exclusively by modificaion of files here, more or less. programs like passwd and usermod are tools to automatically edit files here.
+Disk usage is small as it is mostly text files and it is definitely something you want to back up, as it contains any system settings you took time configuring.
 - ``/var`` - various data here, var/log is a default global spot for logs. often home to global data storage, such as the root of a  webserver with static content, or database disk footprint.
 - ``/usr`` - user installed things generally.... comes with a lot in it these days. it is like an alternative root where u generally would modify things for system wide access. has the same directory structure as /
-- ``/proc`` - process information emulated as block storage devices and stuff like this. can get info about some hardware from drivers, and access some other weird low level things, dynamic emulated files that are read from live executing daemons
+- ``/proc`` - process information emulated as block storage devices and stuff like this. can get info about some hardware from drivers, and access some other kernel level information pertaining to active system processes
+- ``/sys`` - kernel emulated filesystem tree allowing information and interaction of various kernel level functionality and hardware devices.
+This includes the ability to read parameters from live kernel modules and set them by writing to said file as well, for example.
+- ``/run`` - contains filesystem socket devices and other quasi-file dynamic objects written by userland software (as opposed to kernel level features in proc and sys)
 - ``/dev`` - devices, filesystem emulation of actual hardware. all disks are here, your sound devices, usb devices, all accessed from here if you want to do it directly. it is a virtualized/emulated filesystem integrated representation of a group of non-file objects(very cool) like proc. these are not actual files, but dynamic emulated files that make access to devices like accessing a file. reading and writing to them is the same as a file
 - ``/opt`` - not sure what it is supposed to be but it is often used to store globally accessed proprietary software that doesn't have facility to install in the typical global directory structure(where things are in /bin and /lib andprstuff
 - ``/bin`` - binarys, these are where the commands are stored for the base system. most of the higher level stuff is in /usr/bin and /usr/local/bin